Getting into medical school is seriously competitive.

 Interviewers may explicitly ask you about your work experience or they may ask you about a time where you demonstrated a certain skill, thus giving you an opportunity to talk about your work experience.

-A lot of universities recommend the STARR approach when describing what happened.
+For medical and dental school interviews, a lot of universities recommend the STARR approach when describing what happened.
 This will help you explain everything that's relevant in a concise manner:

 Example - “tell me about a time you communicated well”